autopawn/cadts/README.md

 CADTS_VECTOR(foobarvec,foobarpair)
 ```

-Note that this doesn't create an instance of `foobarvec`, just defines the `foobarvec` struct and its "*methods*" (functions really), that's why it never goes inside a function.
+Note that this macro doesn't create an instance of `foobarvec`, just defines the `foobarvec` struct and its "*methods*" (functions really), that's why it never goes inside a function.

 ## Using an ADT